 Step 4.
 From the right menu, select the System option.

 Step 5.
 From the list of options on the left menu, choose the last one, Advanced system settings.

 Read More: How to Open Control Panel in Windows 10

 Method 4.
 Open Advanced System Settings in Windows 10 Using Command Prompt

 Command Prompt is another command-line interpreter that you can employ to perform administrative functions.

-Follow these two-step instructions to access advanced system setting in Windows 10:
+Follow these three-step instructions to access advanced system setting in Windows 10:

 - Navigate to the Search menu.

 - Type in command prompt or simply cmd and press Enter.